 Strolling through Zamość is a joy, as practically every street or corner has a nice surprise.
 There are a few small inner courtyards open to the public, and the fortification can be navigated from sides, above and even from within.

 I've visited Zamość a couple of times.
-The photos of these album are from my latest walks, taken in November 2023.
+The photos of this album are from November 2023 and September 2024.